How to Achieve the CAMP Certification

 To receive the Certified Asset Management Professional (CAMPTM ) Certification from PEMAC and the right to use the letters "CAMP" behind your name, you must either:

 1. Complete of all six courses of the Asset Management Professional (AMP) education program with at least 60%

 - OR -

 2. Demonstrate equivalent education and experience in compliance with the PEMAC "Prior Learning Assessment and Recognition" program.

 Congratulations!
 If you have completed the course requirements through Humber College it's time to apply to PEMAC for your CAMPTM Certification.

-3) Log in as a member and fill out the quick online application for PEMAC CAMP Certification and the associated certification fees.
+2) Log in as a member and fill out the quick online application for PEMAC CAMP Certification and the associated certification fees.

 Maintaining your CAMP Certification